 Is Bristol, Rhode Island a good city to move to?

-Bristol is a desirable location for those seeking a coastal lifestyle with a strong sense of community.
+Bristol is a desirable location for those seeking a coastal lifestyle with a more grounded local identity.
 The town's historical charm and vibrant events create a unique living experience.
 However, the cost of living, particularly housing, is higher than the national average, which may impact affordability for some.

 What is the cost of living in Bristol, Rhode Island?